aaronbloomfield/pdr/labs/lab11/index.md

 ### Post-lab ###

-The post-lab is cancelled for the spring 2021 semester.

 1. Write an 8-Puzzle solver using BFS
 2. Files to download: none
 3. Files to submit: Makefile, Doxyfile, and any source code required to run the solver.